 There are little accomodation in Nazran and Magas.
 Most of the tourists choose to stay in Vladikavkaz, only 30 kilometers drive from there.

 In Nazran, I stayed at Beyni Guesthouse, runned by Nazir and his lovely mom.
-I can only recommend it especially if you’re a solo female traveller, Nazir’s mom will make you feel most welcome.
+I can only recommend it especially if you’re a solo female traveller, Nazir’s mom will make you feel most welcome and comfortable especially if you’re a woman.

-Or you can stay at either Armkhi Hotel, a resort about 30 minutes drive from the checkpoint coming from the North Ossetian side or the more budget friendly Legendi Gor however the location is quite remote.
+Or you can stay at either Armkhi Hotel, a resort about 30 minutes drive from the checkpoint coming from the North Ossetian side or the more budget friendly Legendi Go, however its location is quite remote.

 Safety